 Erosion and deposition of fine sediments on cohesive bed are distinctly different from those on sandy bed (Mehta et al., 1989).
 On cohesive beds, the erosion process might be irreversible because, once eroded, the cohesive sediment cannot be reconstituted in their consolidated form, particularly in the energetic coastal or estuarine environment.
 Therefore erosion is not balanced by equal volume of deposition.
-The eroded fine sediments (silt and clay) are winnowed, carried out and deposited in deep or still water.
+The eroded fine sediments (silt and clay) are winnowed, carried out and deposited in a low-energy environment.

-Erosion and sedimentation at the sediment-water interface are functions of the bed shear stress $\tau_b$ , the critical shear stress of deposition $\tau{cd}$ , and the critical shear stress of erosion $\tau{ce}$ .
+Erosion and sedimentation fluxes at the sediment-water interface are functions of the bed shear stress τ_b , the critical shear stress of deposition τ{cd} , and the critical shear stress of erosion τ{ce} .
 If $\tau_b > \tau{ce}$ erosion occurs from the top of the bed downward until the shear stress applied to bed is equal to the bed shear strength.
 If $\tau_b < \tau{cd}$ the sediment will be deposited.
-The deposited mass of sediment forms a bed with increased values of void ratio.
+The deposited mass of sediment forms a bed with a higher value of the void ratio.
 Due to the self-weight of the sediment mass, consolidation begins and the bed properties change.
-When $\tau{cd} < \tau_b < \tau{ce}$ , the applied stress is high enough to prevent any deposition from occurring, but not high enough to erode even the top bed layer.
+When $\tau{cd} < \tau_b < \tau{ce}$, the applied stress is high enough to prevent any deposition from occurring, but not high enough to erode even the top bed layer.
 This situation occurs when the bed has been eroded to a layer that is sufficiently hard to resist further erosion.
-Neither erosion nor deposition occurs during this time step, and only consolidation takes place.
+Neither erosion nor deposition occurs under such conditions, and only consolidation processes proceed to operate in sediments.